 Equity-centered design avoids the broad framing of designing for “all students,” since instructors can unconsciously respond to the norm of designing only for students who historically live at the “center” (white, cis, etc.).

-Intentional Futures has been formalizing its understanding of equity-centered design as part of the learning sessions they offer to clients and partners, including Every Learner Everywhere.
+Intentional Futures has been formalizing its understanding of equity-centered design, also known as equity-based design, as part of the learning sessions they offer to clients and partners, including Every Learner Everywhere.
 Moore says she and her colleagues have been consulting with and learning from experts in equity-centered design and equity in education.
 (See Credits section below.)